Joonorb/ProcrastiMate/README.md

-# ProcrastiMate
+# WorkMate
-ProcrastiMate is a desktop application designed to help users manage procrastination and foster productive habits by controlling computer access based on a user’s daily routine.
+WorkMate is a desktop application designed to help users manage procrastination and foster productive habits by controlling computer access based on a user’s daily routine.
 The application integrates a customizable scheduler and blocker system that ensures users remain focused on their tasks.

 Features
 Routine Scheduling: Create and manage daily routines with specific tasks and schedules.